 …And Why They Stand Out

 Friuli-Venezia Giulia has long stood out as an outlier among Italian wine regions.
 A seemingly perfect split of indigenous and international grape varieties, the wines here are obsessively crafted, and the roster of winemakers is exceptional.
-From my experience, only Piemont rivals Friuli-Venezia Giulia in terms of consistency.
+Only Piedmont and Alto Adige rivals Friuli-Venezia Giulia in terms of consistency.

 From my experience, Villa Russiz is the among most impressive producers of Friuli’s international varieties, particularly Sauvignon Blanc, which is often just referred to as Sauvignon in these parts.
 Of particular note is the cru bottling called Sauvignon de la Tour, which is a Sauvignon Blanc that even I — typically an unabashed hater of this grape — can love.
 It’s mineral, concentrated, yet amiable enough not to fatigue the palate.
 It can also age for twenty years, as the 1997 I sampled at the estate can attest.
 Also look for their velvety, supple cru-level Merlot called Graf de la Tour.